KonstantinosAdamis/NotchFilter/README.md

 # NotchFilter
-Design of a notch filter for cutting dc component using Python
+Design of a notch filter for removing dc component using Python

 https://en.wikipedia.org/wiki/Band-stop_filter